-(Radio impound rules are to be used at the discretion of the ROAR RMT in 2009)
+2.3.1 Radio impound rules are to be used at the discretion of the ROAR RMT at level 5 events.

-- 2.3.1 Minimum barrier specifications are as follows: (metal barriers may be substituted) - 2.3.2 Radio Impounds are required for all Level 3-5 events.
+Radio Impounds are required for all Level 3-5 events.
 It is suggested that lower level events establish a Radio Impound area if possible.
 All radio transmitters, including those operating on 2.4GHz DSM/DSS, must be impounded prior to the start of the first qualifier, and prior to start of racing on subsequent days.
 It is recommended that radios be disarmed by the driver at the time of impound and when returned after a race, by removing the battery pack, module, or crystal.
 Radios will be released at the end of the day's activities, or when a driver is leaving the race site.
 If release is prior to the end of the day's activities, the radio must be disarmed.